alvinalexander/d3-starter-kit/README.md

-# Javascript Starter Kit
+# D3 Starter Kit
-This is a starter kit for javascript web app projects
+This is a starter kit for D3 development projects